NSA201006/5-bit-Carry-Lookahead-Adder/README.md

   - **FPGA:** Hardware validation using Xilinx FPGA Board (Spartan-7) and digital oscilloscope.

 ## Design Highlights
-- CMOS implementation of logic gates (NOT, AND, OR, XOR, NAND, NOR) and D flip-flops using TSPC topology.
+- CMOS implementation of logic gates (NOT, AND, OR, NAND, NOR), PTL implementation of XOR gate and D flip-flops using TSPC topology.
 - Carry Look-Ahead Adder implemented to minimize carry propagation delay.
 - Hierarchical computation of generate and propagate signals for parallel carry computation.
 - Sizing optimized for performance: (W_P/W_N = 20λ/10λ).
 - Common VDD and GND rails with all interconnections implemented using three metal layers.
 - Post-layout results show improvement due to optimized layout and reduced parasitic effects in the actual implementation.
+- Static CMOS eliminates static power and improves noise immunity.
+- TSPC flip-flops provide excellent speed with minimal hold time.

 ## MAGIC Layout Floorplan Strategy